360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 • Planting Perennials – Plant new perennials now through mid-November.
 The weather is still dry so keep new plantings watered well (a good deep soaking once or twice per week is sufficient).
 Before planting, place the potted plant in a bucket of water and let it sit until air bubbles disappear.
 This is also a good time to divide perennials that have outgrown their space.

-• Roses – Discontinue fertilizing roses to discourage new growth as frost nears.
+• Roses – One last fertilizing at the first of the month is fine but discontinue fertilizing after that to discourage new growth as frost nears.

 • Lawns – September through mid-October is a good time to seed a new lawn.
 (For detailed information, see our Instagram post).